More about the Sites of Roman Bonn

 © Photo by Maja Baum

-Aldi in Kölnstraße
+Aldi on Kölnstraße

 The Aldi supermarket on Kölnstraße/Dietkirchenstraße was built over a Roman and late antique burial ground.
 In 2013-14, several valuable grave-goods were found alongside well-preserved bones, which are now on display at the Rheinisches Landesmuseum.
-The site reveals burial rites which vary considerably over time: the oldest burials (from the first century AD) are cremation burials, with the ashes being caught in a pit or collected and placed in an urn.
+The site reveals burial rites which vary considerably over time: the oldest burials (from the first century A.D.) are cremation burials, with the ashes being caught in a pit or collected and placed in an urn.
 In late antiquity, inhumation was the most common form of burial, and traces of wood indicate the use of wooden sarcophagi.
 Burial objects such as jewellery, bowls filled with food, coins or silver brooches.
 One interpretation is that these were intended to help the deceased to have a good and fortunate afterlife.
 Other scholars have seen such practices as an expression of communal ties at moments of social crisis.

 Poppelsdorf Excavations